biggggggg-creator/index/README.md

 # index
-this is only for practice code
+this is not only for practice code